 Minimizes Serious Falls

-This is the percent of residents who suffered from a fall which caused serious injury.
+This is the percentage of patients who sustained a fall which caused severe injury.

 Minimizes Urinary Tract Infections